piyuu1108/crm/apps/erp/guides/SRS.md

 This flow applies when the ERP system is introduced for the first time and students are **already enrolled in different semesters** within the college (e.g., some students are in Sem 3, some in Sem 5, etc.).

----

 #### System Behavior

 - The **same HOD-driven CSV upload flow** (Section 3.1) is used for all existing students.
 - HOD creates the appropriate divisions first (with correct semester, specialization, and batch year reflecting the students' actual current position).
-- HOD uploads CSV for each division — the system handles Sem 1 students, Sem 3 students, Sem 5 students, and all others identically.
+- HOD uploads CSV for each division — the system handles Sem 1, Sem 3, Sem 5, and all others identically.
 - Students receive email invites, set passwords, and complete their profiles exactly as in Section 3.1.

----

 #### Rules & Constraints

 - Division metadata (semester, specialization, batch year) must accurately reflect the student's **current academic position** at the time of ERP setup.
 - This is a **one-time setup process only**.
-- After initial onboarding, semester progression is handled **only by the system (promotion module)** — students cannot change their semester manually.
+- After initial onboarding, semester progression is handled **only by the system (promotion module)**.

----

 #### Data Handling